neurogym/neurogym/docs/envs.md

 ### PostDecisionWager

+Doc:

-Logic: Agents do a discrimination task (see PerceptualDecisionMaking).
-On a random half of the trials, the agent is given the option to abort the direction discrimination and to choose instead a small but certain reward associated with a action.
+        Agents do a discrimination task(see PerceptualDecisionMaking).
+On a

+        random half of the trials, the agent is given the option to abort

+        the direction discrimination and to choose instead a small but

+        certain reward associated with a action.

+        dt: Timestep duration. (def: 100 (ms), int)

+        rewards:

+            R_ABORTED: given when breaking fixation. (def: -0.1, float)

+            R_CORRECT: given when correct. (def: +1., float)

+            R_FAIL: given when incorrect. (def: 0., float)

+        timing: Description and duration of periods forming a trial.

 Reference paper:

 [Representation of Confidence Associated with a Decision by Neurons in the Parietal Cortex](https://science.sciencemag.org/content/324/5928/759.long)

 Default Period timing (ms)